 - the father's passport or ID card that was valid at the time of the child's birth and the parents' marriage certificate (we only need to see the parents' marriage certificate if the child was born before 1 July 2006)

-If the child was born before 01 October 2000
+Children born before 1 October 2000

-If the child was born on or after 1 October 2000 and before 30 April 2006
+Children born on or after 1 October 2000 and before 30 April 2006

-If the child was born on or after 30 April 2006
+Children born on or after 30 April 2006

 when they started work with them

 that they were employed on a continuous basis

 when they left their employment or that they are still employed by them

-If the child was born outside the UK, Channel Islands or Isle of Man but has a certificate of registration
+Children born outside the UK, Channel Islands or Isle of Man but has a certificate of registration

 You can apply for a child’s British passport through our office if they live in Jersey but were born outside the UK, Channel Islands or Isle of Man and have a registration certificate.